luleonpla/Deploy-SaaS-Apps-in-Record-Time/Instructions.md

 ## Optional tasks

-### Create a conditional access policies for blocking all users to access Salesforce
+### Task 8: Create a conditional access policies for blocking all users to access Salesforce

-50. In the Azure portal, on the Salesforce application integration page, click **Conditional Access.**
+50. In the Azure portal, on the Salesforce application integration page, click **Conditional Access**.
 51. At the top of the blade, click on **New Policy**.
-52. In the Name field enter: *Blocking all users to access Salesforce*
+52. In the Name field enter: *Blocking all users to access Salesforce*.
 53. Under Assignments, select **Users and Groups**.
 Then, select **Include - All Users**.
 54. Click **done**.
 55. Under Access Control, select **Grant**.
 Then, select **Block access**.